 - Referrals to other health and community services

-- Referral to complementary health care (acupuncture, naturopathy or massage) to assist in your counselling and recovery
+- Referral to complementary health care (acupuncture or naturopathy) to assist in your counselling and recovery

 We often provide support for women who are transitioning to the community after being in detox and/or residential rehabilitation.
 If you’d like to line up your counselling before you leave the residential service, call us on 9560 3011.